 Between undergraduate and postgraduate studies Tim worked in Australia for Sydney-based DJRD Architects and then in London for BUJ Architects.
 Upon graduating, he moved from London to the south-east, where he became an associate at large multi-disciplinary practice.
 During this time he was responsible for running a team working on various residential projects throughout London and the southeast.

-Tim is a technically gifted designer, with an intuitive understanding of building construction.
-He has a wealth of knowledge of the complex planning system and a flare for entrepreneurial ventures.
+Tim is a technically gifted designer, with an intuitive understanding of building construction and a commitment to well crafted and thoughtful architecture.
+He has a wealth of knowledge of the complex planning system and a flare for entrepreneurial ventures, always searching for the next idea, and thinking beyond the traditional skillset of an architect.

 At TaylorHare he is currently working on a number of urban residential projects, as well as leading the renovation and extension of a terraced house in east London.